Please enable JavaScript to use file uploader.

 Reminder: The Teaching & Learning Centre can offer a workshops for your School.
 We also offer one-on-one consultations for faculty and instructors.
 Email us at teaching@senecapolytechnic.ca.

-The Teaching & Learning Centre recently offered a four-part webinar series focusing on using Generative AI in teaching:
+In fall 2025, the Teaching & Learning Centre is offering a four-part webinar series focusing on using Generative AI in teaching:

-Resources and recordings are available in our Generative AI Webinar Series Spark Plug article.
+Resources and recordings are available in our Generative AI Webinar Series in November 2025 Spark Plug article.

 GenAI Resources